flet-dev/website/docs/controls/tabs.md

 Defines the ink response focus, hover, and splash [colors](/docs/guides/python/colors).
 If specified, it is resolved against one of `MaterialState.FOCUSED`, `MaterialState.HOVERED`, and `MaterialState.PRESSED`.

+### `secondary`

+Whether to create a secondary/nested tab bar.
+Secondary tabs are used within a content area to further separate related content and establish hierarchy.

+Defaults to `False`.

 ### `selected_index`

 The index of currently selected tab.